-Caroline Nailor-Oglesby, ACT Program Director
+Caroline Nailor-Oglesby, Program Manager

 Caroline Nailor-Oglesby graduated from Northern Arizona University with a master's degree in early childhood in 2014 and a master's degree in educational counseling from the University of Phoenix in 2003.
 Caroline also earned a bachelor's degree in speech pathology and audiology from Southern University in Baton Rouge, Louisiana in 1990.
 Caroline has been working in early intervention since 1994.
 She has many years of experience working in early childhood as a service coordinator; developmental specialist; mental health specialist; program manager; and technical assistance and monitoring specialist.
 Caroline has been with Arizona Cooperative Therapies since 2013, and is the Program Director for Team-Based Early Intervention Services.